-The website allows you to adjust various things such contrast, sharpness, Gamma calibration, black level, white saturation, gradient (blending), and much more.
+The website allows you to adjust various things such as contrast, sharpness, Gamma calibration, black level, white saturation, gradient (blending), and much more.

 Using colorimeter hardware

-The previously mentioned methods of calibration processes rely on an individual’s perception of color and are therefore open to subjectivity based on how you see different colors and will vary to a great extent from person to another.
-To bypass this dilemma, ensure your monitor is calibrated to its true potential, and create a standard calibrating process that does not depends on human factors, you should go for one of the calibrating device available in the market.
+The previously mentioned methods of calibration processes rely on an individual’s perception of color and are therefore open to subjectivity based on how you see different colors and will vary to a great extent from one person to another.
+To bypass this dilemma, ensure your monitor is calibrated to its true potential, and create a standard calibrating process that does not depends on human factors, you should go for one of the calibrating devices available in the market.

 A calibrating system usually comprises a package that includes calibration software to install on your computer, a calibration device (a precision colorimeter) that plugs into the USB port and reads directly from the monitor screen, and simple step-by-step instructions.
 All the devices mentioned in this article can be used to calibrate multiple display types, are Mac/PC compatible, and detect changes in the ambient light viewing conditions for the most consistent results.
 Color calibration hardware/software packages are available in a wide variety of configurations and sizes, and prices.

-Steps for calibrating monitors using colorimeter
+Steps for calibrating monitors using a colorimeter

 - Make sure you have done the pre-calibration steps (mentioned at the beginning of the post).